rafaelmosquim/forge/paper.md

 ---
-title: 'FORGE: Flexible Optimization of Routes for GHG & Energy'
+title: 'FORGE: Flexible Optimization of Routes for GHG and Energy'
 tags:
   - Python
   - steel production